MrMendelli/uBlock-AI-Filters/readme.md

 ## Disclaimer

 Be advised that some elements may display information for other areas of a page or other separate pages.
-It is recommended to check the preview in addition to refreshing a page to ensure the filter applies consistently.
+It is recommended to check the preview in addition to refreshing a page to ensure a given filter is applied consistently.
 Conversely, updates to a site may change element names and break filters, which may then need to be updated.

 ![](images/Create%20Filter.png)